Spiritual Life & Pastoral Care

 - Mass is celebrated for all students on important College occasions, including Commencement, College Day and Valete.
 The Student Liturgy Convenor encourages students to plan the liturgies for these special College occasions.

-- Mass is regularly celebrated on Wednesday at 5.30pm in the St Mary’s College Chapel by a member of the Jesuit community at Newman College and approximately once per month, on a Sunday evening by our local parish priest, Father Michael Elligate.
+- Mass is regularly celebrated most Wednesdays at 5.30pm in the St Mary’s College Chapel by a member of the Jesuit community at Newman College and approximately once per month, on a Sunday evening by our local parish priest, Father Michael Elligate.

 - You’re warmly invited to attend weekly Mass next door at Newman College Chapel – every Sunday at 11am and 7pm during semester.
 The Newman Choir sing at the 7pm Mass and it is a sound to behold.